TrentBrown/portals-quality-code/CONTRIBUTING.md

 The more information you can provide, the more likely someone will be successful at reproducing the issue and finding a fix.

-The built-in tool for reporting an issue, which you can access by using `Report Issue` in the QualityCode Portals Tools app's Help menu, can help streamline this process by automatically providing the version of the QualityCode Portals Tools app, all your installed extensions, and your system info.
-Additionally, the tool will search among existing issues to see if a similar issue already exists.

-Please include the following with each issue:
+With each issue, please include as much of the following information as you can:

-* Version of the QualityCode Portals Tools app
+* Version of the QualityCode Portals Tools app. (find this at the upper right hand corner of the page.)

 * Your operating system